...

 A. Trade License Fees

-B. Local Service Agent (LSA) Fees (for expats only)
+B. Local Service Agent (LSA) Fees (Expats Only)

 C. Office Space & Ejari Registration